Chirag047/Expanding-Cards/README.md

 # Expanding-Cards
 Expanding Cards transition is a CSS and JS Animation template website with unique transitions for pictures.
-It can be used as a picture album sider in your projects.
-It is responsive on any screen devices.
+It can be used as a picture album slider in your projects.
+It is responsive on every screen devices.
 <hr>

 ## Working Website can be found here